How Milk Thistle Can Transform Your Liver: 12 Scientific Facts

 Antioxidants work the way they do by suppressing oxidation and free radical damage.
 The way these manifest: as chronic inflammation.

-For this reason, milk thistle doesn’t just fall in the category as an antioxidant.
+For this reason, milk thistle doesn’t just fall into the category as an antioxidant.
 As a food (or better yet, a convenient supplement), it could also be an integral part of combating inflammation in a natural way.

 It thus may be helpful for soothing digestive inflammation and even other inflammation-related issues, though more studies are needed to explore this.

-MILK THISTLE IS GOOD FOR CANCER THERAPY
+GOOD FOR CANCER THERAPY

 Next, after its liver-protective reputation, milk thistle may make some great strides in the realm of natural cancer therapy and support someday.